sufyankhanrao/assignment_7_3_1/README.md

 # Getting started

-This API retrieve the information of all country names and codes
+This is my first API

 ## How to Build